 Should you get lost, do not wander off.
 Staying in the same place will make it easier for rescue teams to locate you.

-Above all, always prepare before traveling to and within the Faroe Islands.
+Above all, always prepare before travelling to and within the Faroe Islands.
 Familiarizing yourself with the conditions will optimize your chance of a safe travel experience in the Faroe Islands.

 We have produced a ‘safe travel’ leaflet that provides important information about how to travel in the Faroe Islands.
 On the back page, you can fill out the information about where you plan on hiking and when you expect to return.
 Leave the leaflet under the windshield of your car or at your place of accommodation.
 That way someone can notify relevant authorities should you not have returned by the time you have stated.
 The leaflet can be downloaded or picked up at regional information centres, car hires, on the Smyril Line ferry, at Vágar Airport, among other places.